korvinca/nba-test/README.md

 # TODO

-1. Add class in Utils, refactoring.
-2. Fix the break line verification in the end of csv file on start.
+1. Fix the break line verification in the end of csv file on start.
-3. Add verification for user and stats with adding user in CSV file.
-The Stats reqest can be broken if Stat's value is null.
-4. Add log file with info/debug mode
-5. Handealing Mir/MIR and Tor/TOR
+2. Handealing Mir/MIR and Tor/TOR